 Gotta Love Those Chefs

-This is only a partial list of great TV chefs, which also includes “Red” Reznikov, from Orange Is the New Black; Pacey Witter, from Dawson’s Creek; and Freddy Hayes from House of Cards.
+The fictional TV world is almost as captivating as reality.
 These beloved characters inspire us and whet our appetites, while the actors who portray them work their way into our hearts, time after time.
-Meanwhile, all we can do is admire them and wait for the next great fictional chef to hit the small screen.
+We look forward to updating this again when the next great fictional chef hits the small screen.